Kiikala

 Kiikala (/fi/) is a former municipality of Finland.
 It was consolidated with Salo on January 1, 2009.
+Neighbouring municipalities of Kiikala were Kisko, Kuusjoki, Nummi-Pusula, Pertteli, Somero and Suomusjärvi.

 It is located in the province of Western Finland and is part of the Southwest Finland region.
 The municipality had a population of 1,872 (2004-12-31) and covered an area of 245.35 km^{2} of which 5.23 km² is water.
 The population density was 7.80 inhabitants per km².